Optimising DuckDB performance on large EC2 instances

 Key findings

 - Do not assume more threads always gives better performance.
-On some workloads performance doubled or more when using fewer threads.
+On some workloads performance doubled or more when using fewer threads, but is dependent on workload and machine type, so experiment with different settings.

 - Do not assume that 100% usage of all cores means they’re being used efficiently: the workload may still run faster on fewer threads.